Dylon-Chan/group2-capstone-project/README.md

 Project Name: Titanium
 Repository: https://github.com/Dylon-Chan/group2-capstone-project

-The Developers team at Chat Secure is currently working on an exciting project called "Titanium" This project involves the development of a chat application website that implements a docker container with security as first priority.
+The Developers team at ChatSecure is currently working on an exciting project called "Titanium" This project involves the development of a chat application website that implements a docker container with security as first priority.

 ## Requirement / Criteria for Project Titanium
 1. A typical CICD Pipeline